andytudhope/living-blue-book/source/peace/upapa_africana.md

 calling to their little brown cousins we never could quite name correctly;
 even that spotted eagle owl
-cast in concrete, still chanting huuu, knows too what it means that you were there, willing us on.
+cast in concrete, still chanting _huuu_, knows too what it means that you were there, willing us on.